-Recommended Prerequisite: Math 9 BC Graduation Program 4 Credits Required Courses - Mathematics 10 Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: Math 9 4 Credits Required Courses - Mathematics 10

 FOUNDATIONS MATH 11

 This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for post-secondary studies in programs that do not require the study of theoretical calculus.
 Topics include mathematical reasoning, angle relationships, graphical analysis, applications of statistics, scale models, and financial literacy.